maxtoroq/XCST/README.md

 ﻿[XCST][1] — eXtensible C-Sharp Templates
 ========================================
-XCST is a language for transforming objects into XML documents.
-It is based on a subset of XSLT (no `apply-templates`) but using C# as expression language and data model, instead of XPath.
+XCST is a language optimized for the production of XML and other formats.
+It's based on a subset of XSLT, the main difference being there are no special features to work with XML data, instead of XPath you use C# or Visual Basic.
+XCST is therefore better suited when your primary source of data is not XML.

 See the [project home][1] for more information.